-Event cat- egory Description cancel Indicates the object was canceled. command Indicates that Moab received a command. create Indicates the object was created. destroy Indicates the object was destroyed. i "end" can occur before "destroy". end Indicates the object ended normally (it reached its end of life; completed). hold Indicates the job had a hold placed on it. migrate Indicates a VM migration event. modify Indicates the object was modified. pause Indicates the scheduler paused. ready Indicates the object was ready. submit" can occur before "ready". recycle Indicates the scheduler recycled. reject Indicates the object was rejected as invalid. release Indicates all holds have been removed from a job. resume Indicates the scheduler resumed. i "pause" can occur before "resume".
+Event cat- egory Description cancel Indicates the object was canceled. command Indicates that Moab received a command. create Indicates the object was created. destroy Indicates the object was destroyed.
+Indicates t end Indicates the object ended normally (it reached its end of life; completed). hold Indicates the job had a hold placed on it. migrate Indicates a VM migration event. modify Indicates the object was modified. pause Indicates the scheduler paused. ready Indicates the object was ready.
+Indicates the object was ready. recycle Indicates the scheduler recycled. reject Indicates the object was rejected as invalid. release Indicates all holds have been removed from a job. resume Indicates the scheduler resumed.
+Image: "pause" can occur before "resume".

-Event cat- egory Description start Indicates the object started. ightharpoonup "submit" can occur before "start". stop Indicates the scheduler stopped. submit Indicates the object was submitted to Moab.
+Event cat- egory Description start Indicates the object started.
+Indicates the object start ". stop Indicates the scheduler stopped. submit Indicates the object was submitted to Moab.
 (Note that this does not indicate that Moab accepted it.)